swcarpentry/training-course/_submissions/round-11/3/2014-10-01-assessment-python-functions-3.md

 #### Question 1

-Given the following function definition, which of the code fragments below will print &#8220;the answer is 2&#8243; (without the quotes) to the screen, without producing any errors?
+Given the following function definition, which of the code fragments below will print "the answer is 2&#8243; (without the quotes) to the screen, without producing any errors?

 `def square(x=5):<br />
 &nbsp;&nbsp;&nbsp;&nbsp;temp = x * x<br />